Spectral Flow Learning Theory: Finite-Sample Guarantees for Vector-Field Identification: Abstract

 \section{Abstract}

 We study the identification of continuous-time vector fields from irregularly sampled trajectories.
-We introduce Spectral Flow Learning (SFL), which learns in a windowed flow space using a lag-linear label operator that aggregates lagged Koopman actions.
-We provide finite-sample high-probability (FS-HP) guarantees for the class of variable-step linear multistep methods (vLLM).
+We introduce spectral flow learning, which learns in a windowed flow space using a lag-linear label operator that aggregates lagged Koopman actions.
+We provide finite-sample, high-probability (FS-HP) guarantees for the class of variable-step linear multistep methods (vLMM).
 The FS-HP rates are constructed using spectral regularization with qualification-controlled filters for flow predictors under standard source and filter assumptions.
 A multistep observability inequality links flow error to vector-field error and yields two-term bounds that combine a statistical rate with an explicit discretization bias from vLMM theory.

-This preliminary preprint states the results and sketches proofs, with full proofs and extensions deferred to a journal version.
+Simulations on a controlled mass-spring system corroborate the theory and clarify conditioning, step-sample tradeoffs, and practical implications.